Dr Ramsey Affifi

 - Affifi, R. (2011).
 What Weston's spider and my shorebirds might mean for Bateson's Mind: Wandering in Interspecies Curricula.
 Canadian Journal of Environmental Education 16, 46-58.

-- Affifi, R. (in press).
+- Affifi, R. (2018).
 Deweyan psychology in plant intelligence research:Transforming stimulus and response.
 In "Memory and Learning in Plants" (Ed.
 Monica Gagliano).
 Springer.